 So far you have cut your film speed in half and you have stopped down two stops from your shadow detail spot meter reading.
 Now all that is left is to release the shutter and create the exposure.
 That is all there is to it!
 Keep in mind you are exposing for your shadow detail and developing for your highlight values.
 If you are consistently seeing a problem with your shadows and/or your highlights, then you know where the problem is located.

 This is beyond the scope of this specific article, but this is why variable contrast papers and filters were such a success with black and white darkroom photographers.
 It is like having several grades of paper at your disposal all on the same print.
 The goal is to produce a high quality negative with all the detail that you need in order to make the type of print you want.
 How you get there and how consistently you do that is all about your craft.
 The more you practice, the better you will become over time.

 When you self-develop your film just decrease the time of your development a little and you should be set.
-For example, if your film data sheet says to develop for 6 minutes then something in the range of 5 minutes would work nicely or use the rule I stated above and decrease by about 15%.
+For example, if your film datasheet says to develop for 6 minutes then something in the range of 5 minutes would work nicely or use the rule I stated above and decrease by about 15%.

 I try and keep these articles to a manageable size, so if you have questions, just enter them in the comment section below, and I am happy to help.